 Editor is responsible for the contents and overall quality of the publication, which can be ensure with the help of concerning reviewer and authors.
 Editor adopts processes that encourage accuracy, significance, originality, completeness and clarity of research work.

 Fairness and Reliability

-Editor’s decision should solely depend on scientific merit, relevance to the subject, scope of the journal rather on financial, racial, ethnic origin etc... of the authors
+Editor’s decision should solely depend on scientific merit, relevancy to the subject, scope of the journal rather on financial, racial, ethnic origin etc... of the authors

 Any manuscript received for review must be treated as confidential document.
 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, potential reviewers, other editorial advisers, and the publisher, as appropriate.